joelcpinheiro/zabbix-template-whois/README.md

 ### Pre-requisites

-Install the whois command in your Zabbix Server
+Install the whois command in your Zabbix Server before add a template.

 **OBS**: No observations.